Disinfection with UV light.

 - Some models include a cleaning system that keeps the quartz sleeves transparent.

-Figure 2.
-Basic configuration of a UV system.
+Fig 2.
+Basic configuration of a UV System

 Photons emitted by UV lamps react directly with the nucleic acids of a given organism.
 These damage the DNA by the dimerization of adjacent Thymine molecules, inhibiting the transcription of the genome (Figure 3).
 This reaction is not fatal for the microorganism, but it does prevent its successful reproduction.

-Figure 3.
-Thymine dimer formation by UV light interference.
+Fig 3.
+Thymine dimer formation by UV light interference

 What elements prevent the correct operation of UV equipment?